EbryxLabs/usmConnect/README.md

 - A deployment package archive placed on S3 bucket.
 - AESIV & AESKEY used for encrypting the config file.
 - Accessible URI to encrypted config file.
+- Path to S3 file, or local file, to store history of USM state.
 - Private subnets to deploy lambda on a AWS VPC having a NAT Gateway for outgoing internet access.
 - Security Group to attach lambda with allowing traffic to EC2 machine hosting selenium server and allowing all outgoing traffic.